klnswamy1702/rest-API/README.md

 # rest-API

-An springBoot application to demonstrate Htttps status codes in rest API.
+An springBoot application to demonstrate Https status codes in rest API.